-Can hackers really break into your home network through the baby monitor?
-Or disable your car by hacking the Engine Management System?
-Watch this 3-minute video from CISCO to appreciate the possibilities, in this case breaking into a business via the thermostat and stealing industrial secrets.
-We take a closer look at IoT: what it is, and what you need to know to protect yourself.
+We really began to appreciate the possibilities when we heard about hackers breaking into a business via the thermostat and stealing industrial secrets!
+Here, we take a closer look at IoT: what it is, and what you need to know to protect yourself.

 The Internet of Things (IoT).
 Sounds innocuous enough, doesn’t it?
 A bit like ‘days of our lives’ or ‘the life of dogs’.
 Sure, convenience flows from IoT (a bit like having a dog that can make an espresso), but there are pitfalls: maybe the dog can’t tell ground coffee from ground black pepper.